At CDU, you don't have to wait until you've finished school to start making tracks in your career.

 For more information about VETDSS or SBAT, school students should contact their School VET or Careers Coordinator.

 Secondary schools can contact Student Central below for up to date information.

-Families and student can also visit Get VET - The VET Experience to find out more about VET.
+Families and students can also visit Get VET - The VET Experience to find out more about vocational education and training opportunities.